earthbucks/chatvim.cli/docs/help.md

 # === ASSISTANT ===

-Chatvim is a set of tools for chatting with Markdown files, primarily inside Neovim.
+Chatvim is a set of tools for chatting with Markdown files.

 ## Parts of Chatvim